Top of the page

 Ventilators and other equipment have alarms that alert the care team to any sudden changes.
 Usually an alarm just means that something needs to be adjusted.
 The care team may come in and check on it.
 If you have questions about any alarms, you can ask a PICU staff member.

-The PICU staff is highly trained to care for very sick children.
+The PICU staff is highly trained to care for children who are very sick.
 They will do everything they can to help.
 If you need it, ask for support from friends and family.
 You can also ask the hospital staff about counselling and support.

 Author: Healthwise Staff